-Retiree Death РЕМНСА RHCAP Benefit Only Discount rate was increased from 3.581% to 3.87% based on municipal bond rate as of the measurement date.
-Demographic assumptions were updated to CalPE RS 1997-2015 Exp perience Study.
-Mortality improvement scale was update ed to Scale MP-20 018.
-Medical claims costs were developed by Axene Not Ap plicable Health Partners based on demographic data for the CalPERS health plans provided by CalPERS and Axene's proprietary AHP Cost Model.
-Short term medical trend was developed in consultation with Axene Health Partners' healthcare actuaries.
+РЕМНСА RHCAP Death Benefit Discount rate was increased from 3.581% to 3.87% based on municipal bond rate as o the measurement date.
+Demographic assumptions were updated to CalPERS 1997-2015 Experience Study.
+Mortality improvement scale was updated to Scale MP-2018.
+Medical claims costs were developed by Axene Health Partners based on demographic data for the CalPERS health plans provided by CalPERS and Axene's proprietary AHP Cost Model.
+Not Apj plicable Short term medical trend was developed in consultation with Axene Health Partners' healthcare actuaries.
 Long-term medical trend developed using the Society of Actuaries Getzen Model of Long-Run Medical Cost Trends.
 Not Ap plicable Participation at retirement for medical coverage was updated to 70% if eligible for RHCAP.
 Not Ap plicable A 2% load on the cash liability was added to estimate the ACA Excise Tax.
 Not Ap plicable